ankush/ankush.dev/content/posts/microbenchmarking-is-fine.md

 >
 > -- Richard Feynman

 ---

-[0] I know that statement is out of context, but he decided to upload that short clip out of context so ...
+[0] I know that statement is out of context, but he also decided to upload that short clip out of context.